-The current price trend on the futures markets: Political influence on the financial markets, alternating with the publication of pandemic news, continues to influence sentiment and expectations.
-After all, fundamentally, the energy markets remain on the ground and we are seeing the lowest spot market prices in almost all countries in Europe since the beginning of liberalisation (1999).
-At present, it is easiest to track the stock market indices and, analogously, to observe the bets (= forward market prices) on the energy commodity markets.
-Corona keeps us under control.
-The financial markets were at their lowest point in the second half of March, then rose again.
-In mid-May, the financial world also realised that things were not improving quickly.
-This is also reflected in the energy futures market prices for next year, which are now falling again.
-The markets in Eastern Europe, which are linked to the HUPX, will not be able to maintain their comparatively high level either.
-Probably.
+The price of oil, the global reserve currency for energy commodities, has become much more expensive since May.
+Next year, the oil market (Brent) will again cost around USD 45/bbl (Brent).
+The current price formation on the futures markets for energy is as follows: Political influence on the financial markets, alternating with the publication of information on the course of the pandemic, continues to influence sentiment and expectations.
+This is because fundamentally, the energy markets remain on the ground and we are seeing the lowest spot market prices in almost all countries in Europe since the beginning of liberalisation (1999).
+At present, it is easiest to follow the stock exchange indices and, analogously, to observe the bets (= futures market prices) on the energy commodity markets.
+Corona keeps us in control on the futures market.
+However, the spot markets for energy show the real decline in consumption and remain low for the time being.

-The regulations introduced in the 3rd allocation period will prevent a crash in prices comparable to gas or electricity.
-From the previous year’s level, 25 EUR/t, prices fell briefly to just over 15 EUR/t, but on 6th April the “Gauls” hit back and the price reached almost 20 EUR/t.
-The Market Stability Reserve, which skims the surplus certificates, will strike (the magic potion of CO2 trading, so to speak).
-Market participants therefore expect prices to rise again.
-Currently, they range between EUR 18-20/t.
-But who knows what other side effects the magic potion and the publication of the benchmarks will have for the industry.
-Currently, the CO2 price is also showing signs of fatigue and the intake of the magic potion is showing its first side effects at the beginning of May.
+The regulations introduced in the 3rd allocation period will prevent a crash of prices comparable to gas or electricity.
+From the previous year’s level, 25 EUR/t, prices fell briefly to just over 15 EUR/t, but on 6th April the “Gauls” hit back and the price reached just under 30 EUR/t on 7th July.
+The Market Stability Reserve, which is skimming off the surplus certificates, will strike (the magic potion of CO2 trading, so to speak), as will the reduction in the allocation of free certificates for companies.
+And then there is the support of the EU Commission: more ambitious targets for CO2 avoidance by 2030 are called for and higher prices are expected as a result.
+This is attracting buyers.
+But who knows what other effects the magic potion and the publication of the benchmarks will have for the industry.
+But too much magic potion can also have side effects, especially if the pandemic pushes consumption down for longer.

 For the Inercomp team